 Additional skills and experience encouraged: research and fact-checking skills; is web savvy; can tackle several different projects at once; working/understanding of word processing (Photoshop is a plus).
 This position is part-time.

 Arts Westchester is seeking a talented and enthusiastic individual with knowledge of and experience working with databases to support various departments and web content.
 This person will primarily work with our IT/Web Manager in maintaining and implementing updates to current web pages, design & develop new web tools.

-Intern duties include, but are not limited to: be able to thrive in a fast-paced, rapidly-changing development environment; helps maintain and troubleshoot existing web applications; creates, maintains, and updates web documents and familiarity with HTML is a plus.
+Intern duties include, but are not limited to: be able to thrive in a fast-paced, rapidly-changing development environment; helps maintain and troubleshoot existing web applications; creates, maintains, and updates web documents and familiarity with HTML and WordPress block editor (Gutenberg) is a plus.

 Grants & Government Relations Intern

-The Programs Department intern provides administrative support for the Grants and Cultural Programs department of ArtsWestchester.
-The intern will assist in a number of projects for our affiliate and associate members.
+The Grants Department intern provides administrative support for the Grants department of ArtsWestchester.
+They will assist the Director of Grant Programs and department staff on a number of projects for our Affiliate members and grantees.